Listen to Season 5 of my podcast – Pushing The Edge with Greg Curran.

 Episode 43: Trans Children Do Know Who They Are with Jo Hirst

-Jo Hirst talks about the ups and downs of raising a trans child in an often hostile world.
-Plus, how schools can better support trans and gender diverse young people.
+Jo Hirst reflects on the ups and downs of raising a trans child in an often hostile world.
+Plus, how we can better support trans and gender diverse young people in our schools.

 Episode 44: Being Color Brave Not Color Blind with Rosa Perez-Isiah